 Savings Lost To 2008 Market Crash

 Josh and his wife Linda lost most of their savings in the stock market crash of 2008 when the Dow lost over $1.2 trillion in market value.
-Josh, and Linda, were among the countless investors who lost most of their savings by selling at the bottom of the market in fear they would lose it all.
+Josh, and Linda were among the countless investors who lost most of their savings by selling at the bottom of the market for fear they would lose it all.

 About eight months after the market crash, the economy was so bad, Linda lost her job and six months after that, Josh and Linda found themselves facing home foreclosure by the same bank that approved their home loan.
 Ironically, this same bank turned out to be one of the major lenders that were responsible for the great “real-estate derivative” scheme that brought down the economy which led to the nations worst recession.

 The losses didn’t stop there; Josh’s wife petitioned for divorce, which Josh blames on their financial meltdown.
 Like many couples in that time period, their marriage could not survive the pressure and pain of falling into the despair of poverty.
 There was one bright spot – by this time their two children they raised were already living independent lives and doing well.

 By 2015, Josh was living in a small one-bedroom apartment and was close to broke and was still unable to find steady work.
 Josh was facing the prospect of homelessness.
 Fortunately, Josh was able throughout the years to build little savings – he called it his “doomsday money” but he wasn’t about to spend this money on paying his landlord six-months more of rent which would have left him penniless.

 He was still more than ten years off from receiving social security, so he had to make some tough choices and quickly.
 For Josh, one of his biggest fears was being homeless.
 He was also too proud to ask his adult children for money.